devanshdesai/PittTours/README.md

 * Finished most constraints
 * User and airline data
 * Create 300 reservations, 30 planes, and 100 flights
-* Created the 1st trigger
+* Created the 1st and 2nd trigger

 #### To Be Finished
-* Create the remaining 2 triggers
+* Create the last remaining trigger
 * Make Frequent_Miles trigger

 ___